b-fakhar/Text-Summarization-LLM-Gradio/README.md

 ## Example Usage
 - Enter the text you want to summarize in the input textbox.
-- Click the "Summarize" button.
+- Click the "Submit" button.
 - The summary will appear in the output textbox.

 ## About the Model